rackspace/social_media_guidelines/Rackspace_Social_Media_Playbook.md

 * Don't be a jerk.
 * Be helpful.
   * Not everyone gets tech like you do.
   * Don't talk about stock or trade secrets.
+Seriously.
   * Do what you love as publicly as you want, you are building your own name after all and we want to help.
   * We want *you* to share, blog, and help make the world a better place.
 * Think before you post.